Alice Ewens

 I did have the opportunity to collaborate with a third-year student on her project which was shown at Graduate Fashion Week in London and at the BCU Graduate Fashion Exhibition, which was great fun and an excellent experience.

 Everybody is so supportive and the lecturers want nothing more than to see you thrive.
 Office hours are repeatedly advertised and students are encouraged to seek help and advice when struggling.
-The School of English forward emails filled with opportunities, so you will always be notified of ways to enhance your career prospects.
+English staff forward emails filled with opportunities, so you will always be notified of ways to enhance your career prospects.
 I’ve always felt very well looked after thanks to the bonding activities during Welcome Week and on the trips, I feel like we have a very close-knit community among English students.

 Is studying at university much different to college/sixth form?
 If so/if not, why?